Maddie Dahlien: College career

+Dahlien played in all 26 games, starting 5, and scored 4 goals with 3 assists for the North Carolina Tar Heels as a freshman in 2022, earning a place on the Atlantic Coast Conference (ACC) all-freshman team.
+In the NCAA tournament, she scored twice against BYU as the Tar Heels reached the final, losing to UCLA.
+She played in 21 games, making 5 starts, and scored 1 goal with 7 assists as a sophomore in 2023.

-Dahlien established herself in the starting lineup in her junior season in 2024.
-Despite missing a month while at the FIFA U-20 Women's World Cup, she provided a team-joint-high seven assists, scored two goals, and drew six of the team's ten penalties, earning third-team All-ACC honors.
-In NCAA tournament semifinals, she drew a penalty for North Carolina's opening goal and scored the third goal in a 3–0 win against Duke.
-North Carolina went on to defeat Wake Forest 1–0 in the final, winning the program's 23rd national title and first since 2012.
+Dahlien became a regular starter in her junior year in 2024, earning third-team All-ACC honors, though she missed about a month while at the 2024 FIFA U-20 Women's World Cup.
+She played in 18 games and scored 2 goals while leading the team with 7 assists and drawing a whopping 6 penalty kicks.
+In the NCAA tournament semifinals, she drew the penalty for the opening goal and scored the third goal in a 3–0 win against Duke.
+North Carolina won 1–0 against Wake Forest in the final, securing the program's 23rd national title and first since 2012.

 Club career

-Seattle Reign

-Seattle Reign FC announced on January 8, 2025, that the club had signed Dahlien to her first professional contract, a three-year deal.
-She made her professional debut on March 15, starting in the season opener against NJ/NY Gotham FC.
-On April 18, she scored her first professional goal less than four minutes into the game against the Portland Thorns, which stood as the difference in a 1–0 win; she was the second-youngest player to score in a Cascadia rivalry game after Olivia Moultrie.
+Seattle Reign FC announced on January 8, 2025, that the club had signed Dahlien to her first professional contract on a three-year deal.
+She made her professional debut with a start in the season-opening 1–1 draw against Gotham FC.
+On April 18, she scored her first professional goal less than four minutes into the game against the Portland Thorns, which stood as the difference in a 1–0 win.
+She was the second-youngest player to score in a Cascadia rivalry game after Portland's Olivia Moultrie.
+Head coach Laura Harvey deployed Dahlien at both left winger and left wingback over the course of the season.
+She finished her rookie season with 4 goals and 4 assists in 26 games, helping the Reign place fifth in the standings.
+In the playoffs, she came on as a second-half substitute in a 2–0 loss to the Orlando Pride.
+She was one of three nominees for NWSL Rookie of the Year, losing to Lilly Reale.